mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 [INFO] ------------------------------------------------------------------------
 ```

-Now that we have there the image there we will be able to create the deployment of the knative service.
+Now that we have there the image there we will be able to create the deployment of the Knative service.

 **Small fix for `quarkus.maven.plugin` version `1.3.2.Final`**<br/>
-This fix is necessary due to a newer mandatory [knative's protocol requirement](https://github.com/knative/serving/blob/master/docs/runtime-contract.md#protocols-and-ports){:target="_blank"}.
+This fix is necessary due to a newer mandatory [Knative's protocol requirement](https://github.com/knative/serving/blob/master/docs/runtime-contract.md#protocols-and-ports){:target="_blank"}.
 And the latest quarkus-maven-plugin is not fully compliant.
 So, to fix that we will need to manually rename a container port from `http` to `http1` and remove the liveness and readiness ports from probes in the generated file `target/kubernetes/knative.yml`, before deploying it.
 {: .notice--warning}

 ```shell
 $ kubectl apply -f ./target/kubernetes/knative.yml
 ```

-In the result you are going to see the resources being created and the pods starting up.
+As a result you are going to see the resources being created and the pods starting up.

 ```console
 serviceaccount/quickstart-knative created